talasjudit/QIB_tech_assessment/README.md

 # Four tasks for the candidate

-This directory contains for subdirectories, each one relates to a task assigned for the interview.
+This directory contains four subdirectories, each one relates to a task assigned for the interview.

 Each task has a dedicated README.md and one or more input files.